Keys To The City: Unraveling The Legacy of Mayor Richard Gordon Hatcher

 Jesus, what a hallelujah time for America

 A day of jubilee.
 Beat the drums.
+Sound the trumpets.
+Shoot the cannons.

 Two soul brothers are in control.

----The Washington Afro-American (1967)
+--The Washington Afro-American (1967)

 ACT II: TRUTH TO POWER